Frequently Asked Questions

 Do charter schools charge tuition?

-No. Charter schools are public schools that are free and open to any student, regardless of district lines.
+No. Charter schools are public schools that are free and open to any student.

 How are charter schools different than traditional public schools?